Get your free and exclusive +30-page Authentication Analytics Whitepaper

 1. Introduction: Using GA4 to track Login Events#

-The authentication layer is a critical juncture in the user lifecycle: the boundary where anonymous traffic transforms into identifiable, high-value users.
-While Identity Providers (IdPs) and CIAM systems provide security infrastructure, they often operate as "black boxes" regarding user behavior.
-They confirm who logged in, but rarely show how the user arrived at that decision or the friction they encountered.
+The authentication layer is a critical point in the user lifecycle.
+It's the moment where anonymous traffic transforms into identifiable, high-value users.
+While Identity Providers (IdPs) and CIAM systems confirm who logged in, they rarely show how the user arrived at that decision or the friction they encountered.

-Google Analytics 4 (GA4) is widely adopted for event-based analytics, and many teams consider using it to track authentication flows.
-As outlined in Google's recommended events documentation, GA4 includes a standard login event and can bridge pre-login acquisition data with post-login retention metrics.
-This allows organizations to correlate authentication performance with business outcomes like AOV and CLV.
+Google Analytics 4 (GA4) is widely adopted for event-based analytics and many teams consider using it to track authentication flows.
+As outlined in Google's recommended events documentation, GA4 includes a standard login event that bridges pre-login acquisition data with post-login metrics, correlating authentication performance with business outcomes like AOV and CLV.

-This article analyzes how GA4 can be used for login tracking, examines its strengths and limitations for authentication analytics and provides implementation guidance for teams considering this approach.
+This article analyzes GA4's strengths and limitations for authentication analytics and provides implementation guidance.

 2. Strengths and Limitations of GA4 for Login Tracking#

 GA4's User-ID handling stitches together disparate sessions into a cohesive user profile.
-When a user authenticates, assigning their database ID to the user_id field lets GA4 retroactively associate pre-login browsing behavior with the signed-in user - something CIAM logs cannot do.
-This enables questions like "Do users who browse more than five pages before logging in convert better?"
+When a user authenticates, assigning their database ID to the user_id field lets GA4 retroactively associate pre-login browsing behavior with the signed-in user.
+This is something that most CIAM logs cannot do.
+Also, this enables questions like "Do users who browse more than five pages before logging in convert better?"

 2.1.3 Audience Triggering and Retargeting#

 GA4 facilitates dynamic audiences based on event sequences.
-A "High-Intent Users who Failed Login" audience (e.g. users who added items to cart but abandoned auth) can be exported to Google Ads for re-engagement campaigns.
+A "High-Intent Users who failed Login" audience (e.g. users who added items to cart but abandoned the login) can be exported to Google Ads for re-engagement campaigns.
 This transforms login failure into a marketing opportunity.

 2.1.4 Marketing Attribution Context#